telerik/xaml-docs/controls/radvirtualgrid/filtering/programmatic-filtering.md

         }
 {{endregion}}

-Note, that in the example above, the __CompositeFilterDescriptorCollection__ is used for filtering the __underlying data source__.
+Note, that in the example above, the `CompositeFilterDescriptorCollection` is used for filtering the __underlying data source__.
 For this purpose, the __Where extension method__ which is defined within the __Telerik QueryableExtensions__ is utilized.
 More information can be found [here](https://docs.telerik.com/devtools/wpf/api/telerik.windows.data.queryableextensions#Telerik_Windows_Data_QueryableExtensions_Where_System_Linq_IQueryable_Telerik_Windows_Data_CompositeFilterDescriptorCollection_).
-After the filtering is evaluated for the data source, the __InitialRowCount__ of __RadVirtualGrid__ needs to be set so that it equals the number of items that have passed the filtering criteria.
+After the filtering is evaluated for the data source, the `InitialRowCount` of RadVirtualGrid needs to be set so that it equals the number of items that have passed the filtering criteria.

+## FilterDescriptorsPreparing

+This event is raised when the filter descriptors for the filtered column are being prepared.

+The event arguments are of the type of `FilteringEventArgs` and expose the following properties:

+* `Added`&mdash;Provides a collection that contains the added filter descriptors.
+* `Removed`&mdash;Provides a collection that contains the removed filter descriptors.
+* `ColumnFilterDescriptor`&mdash;Gets the filter descriptor for the filtered column.
+* `ColumnIndex`&mdash;Gets the index of the column that is filtered.
+* `Cancel`&mdash;Allows you to cancel the preparation of the filter descriptors.

+#### __[C#] Subscribing to the FilterDescriptorsPreparing event__
+{{region radvirtualgrid-filtering-programmatic-filtering-6}}

+{{endregion}}

+## FilterDescriptorsPrepared

+This event is raised when the filter descriptors for the filtered column are prepared and the filtering operation will be executed.

+The event arguments are of the type of `FilteredEventArgs` and expose the following properties:

+* `Added`&mdash;Provides a collection that contains the added filter descriptors.
+* `Removed`&mdash;Provides a collection that contains the removed filter descriptors.
+* `ColumnFilterDescriptor`&mdash;Gets the filter descriptor for the filtered column.
+* `ColumnIndex`&mdash;Gets the index of the column that is filtered.

+#### __[C#] Subscribing to the FilterDescriptorsPreparing event__
+{{region radvirtualgrid-filtering-programmatic-filtering-6}}

+{{endregion}}

 ## See Also